 who is hesitant to buy French wine while he is in Rome, will receive the label content in German.

-Languages available so far: French, Italian, English, Spanish, German, Polish, Russian… and Chinese soon!
-A segmentation based on each country’s consumer habits becomes possible… a borderless world is yours thanks to your connected labels!
+Languages available so far: French, Italian, English, Spanish, German, Polish, Russian, Chinese, Japanese, Korean, Arabic, Romanian, Bulgarian, Dutch, Turkish… A segmentation based on each country’s consumer habits becomes possible… a borderless world is yours thanks to your connected labels!

 Exports are growth drivers